Roy Campbell (poet): War correspondent and support for the Nationalists

 On 29 January 1937, the family set sail to Lisbon on the German vessel Niasa.
 In June 1937, Campbell left Portugal for Spain, going to Salamanca and then to Toledo, where he retrieved the personal papers of Saint John of the Cross from a hiding place in his former flat.
 Campbell then attempted to enlist in one of the Carlist militias, but was informed by Alfonso Merry del Val, the head of the Nationalist Press Service, that he could better serve as a war correspondent alongside Francisco Franco's armies.
 Travelling on a journalist's pass issued by Merry del Val, Campbell left Toledo on 30 June 1937 and was driven to Talavera, where he suffered a serious fall, twisting his left hip.
-The following day, the special car traveled southwards from the front, ending its lightning tour in Seville.
+The following day, the special car travelled southwards from the front, ending its lightning tour in Seville.
 This visit appears to have been Campbell's only front line experience of the war.
 However, that would not keep him from later suggesting that he had seen far more action than he had.
 He did not fight for the Nationalists during the Spanish conflict, despite later claims.

-Campbell's glorification of the military strength and masculine virtues of Franco's Spain drew a poor reaction back home, and his reputation suffered considerably as a result.
+Campbell's glorification in both prose and verse of the Nationalist faction drew a poor reaction from influential literati throughout the Anglosphere, among whom the Spanish Civil War was widely seen as a conflict between Democracy and Fascism, and Campbell's reputation has suffered considerably ever since.
 Campbell had been a strong opponent of Marxism for some time, and fighting against it was also a strong motivation.
-In his poem Flowering Rifle, Campbell mocked the combat deaths of Republican soldiers, praised the Nationalists for defending the Church, and accused Communists of committing far more heinous atrocities than any Fascist government.
+In the heroic couplets of his poem Flowering Rifle, Campbell mocked the combat deaths of Republican soldiers, praised the Nationalist faction for defending the Church, and accused Communists of committing far more heinous atrocities than any Fascist government.
 In a footnote attached to the poem, he declared, "More people have been imprisoned for Liberty, humiliated and tortured for Equality, and slaughtered for Fraternity in this century, than for any less hypocritical motives, during the Middle Ages."
-Scholar Judith Lütge Coullie believed that Campbell "was extremely naïve politically and thus did not grasp the implications of his support for the Party that defended the Catholic Church."
+Scholar Judith Lütge Coullie believes that Campbell "was extremely naïve politically and thus did not grasp the implications of his support for the Party that defended the Catholic Church."

+Roy Campbell's preference for serving in a Carlist unit, however, is very revealing.
+According to Scottish historian Roger Hutchinson, Carlism as an ideology has very close similarities with 18th-century Jacobitism.
+This would further have appealed to Roy Campbell, whose maternal ancestors had fought in the Jacobite Army during the Rising of 1745 and who had grown up listening to Jacobite ballads being sung by his Scottish-born mother.

-The Campbells vocal support of Franco and the Nationalist faction caused many left-wing poets, such as Stephen Spender, Louis MacNeice, and Hugh MacDiarmid, to label Campbell a Fascist.
-MacDairmand, a Scottish communist, wrote an angry response to Campbell's Flowering Rifle entitled The Battle Continues.
+The Campbells' vocal support of Franco and the Nationalist faction caused many left-wing poets, such as Stephen Spender, Louis MacNeice, and Hugh MacDiarmid, to label Campbell a Fascist.
+MacDiarmid, a Scottish nationalist and communist, wrote an angry response to Campbell's Flowering Rifle entitled The Battle Continues.
 The second stanza included the lines: